Palladian architecture: Irish Palladian architecture

 During the Palladian revival period in Ireland, even modest mansions were cast in a neo-Palladian mould.
 Irish Palladian architecture subtly differs from the England style.
 While adhering as in other countries to the basic ideals of Palladio, it is often truer to them.
 In Ireland, Palladianism became political; both the original and the present Irish parliaments in Dublin occupy Palladian buildings.

 The Irish architect Sir Edward Lovett Pearce (1699–1733) became a leading advocate.
 He was a cousin of Sir John Vanbrugh, and originally one of his pupils.
 He rejected the Baroque style, and spent three years studying architecture in France and Italy before returning to Ireland.
 His most important Palladian work is the former Irish Houses of Parliament in Dublin.
 Christine Casey, in her 2005 volume Dublin, in the Pevsner Buildings of Ireland series, considers the building, "arguably the most accomplished public set-piece of the Palladian style in [Britain]".
 Pearce was a prolific architect who went on to design the southern façade of Drumcondra House in 1725 and Summerhill House in 1731, which was completed after his death by Richard Cassels.
 Pearce also oversaw the building of Castletown House near Dublin, designed by the Italian architect Alessandro Galilei (1691–1737).
-It is perhaps the only Palladian house in Ireland built with Palladio's mathematical ratios, and one of a number of Irish mansions which inspired the design of the White House in Washington.
+It is perhaps the only Palladian house in Ireland built with Palladio's mathematical ratios, and one of a number of Irish mansions which inspired the design of the White House in Washington, D.C.

 Other examples include Russborough, designed by Richard Cassels, who also designed the Palladian Rotunda Hospital in Dublin and Florence Court in County Fermanagh.
-Irish Palladian country houses often feature robust Rococo plasterwork – an Irish specialty which is frequently executed by the Lafranchini brothers and far more flamboyant than the interiors of their contemporaries in England.
-In the 20th century, during and following the Irish War of Independence and the subsequent civil war, very large numbers of Irish country houses, including some fine Palladian examples such as Woodstock House, were abandoned to ruin or destroyed.
+Irish Palladian country houses often feature robust Rococo plasterwork – an Irish specialty which was frequently executed by the Lafranchini brothers and far more flamboyant than the interiors of their contemporaries in England.
+In the 20th century, during and following the Irish War of Independence and the subsequent civil war, large numbers of Irish country houses, including some fine Palladian examples such as Woodstock House, were abandoned to ruin or destroyed.